w3c/wai-website/pages/about/update.md

 Existing translations of W3C accessibility resources are listed in [All WAI Translations](/translations/).
 We are currently working with volunteer translators to translate more resources and update existing translations, including translations of WCAG and of educational resources.
 See [WCAG 2 Translations](https://www.w3.org/WAI/standards-guidelines/wcag/translations/) and [Translating WAI resources](/about/translating/).

+### Updating Authoring Tool Standards

+A new community group has been started to begin the work of updating ATAG to meet the needs of current and future authoring tools.
+The [Authoring Tool Accessibility Guidelines (ATAG CG)](https://www.w3.org/community/atag/) will explore updating ATAG and addressing the role of AI in accessible authoring for web content.
+The ATAG CG will incubate updates to ATAG relating to the creation of accessible web content and authoring tool accessibility, with a focus on emerging technologies like AI.
+This ATAG CG will explore the challenges relating to current AI authoring tools and develop requirements and guidance for building AI authoring tools that are accessible and produce accessible content.

 ## Upcoming Publications

 We plan to publish the following documents in late 2025 or early 2026:<!-- To learn about "Candidate Recommendation" (**CR**) and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](/standards-guidelines/w3c-process/). -->